RoyIvia/AWS-Agentic-AI_Portfolio/bedrock-product-recommendation-agent/01-Update_cart/00-README.md

 - Persistent cart storage using DynamoDB

 This stage transforms the system from a **simple recommendation agent** into a more interactive **shopping assistant capable of managing user selections**.

-In the following stage, the system will be enhanced with **personalized product recommendations using Amazon Personalize**.